 Given the austere color palette and the pose of the sitter, one may be inclined to consider her dress as relatively simple.
 Especially compared to the previous two portraits.
 This would be a mistake, take a second look.
 It is a lush mixture of dark, almost black navy with the deepest wine red, the collar is beautifully finished.
-And again we have here the jewelry, it’s not as abundant as in Eleonora’s portrait, but it is shown in great detail.
+Also again note her jewelry, it is not as abundant as in Eleonora’s portrait, but it is shown in great detail.

-When you look at those four portraits again you will notice, of course, all the similarities.
+When you look at these four portraits again you will notice, of course, all the similarities.
 If anything, Bronzino was consistent in his way of presenting his sitters.
-But you will also find strong women with an agenda.
+However, you will also find strong women with an agenda.
 The powerful women of Bronzino are not only beautiful but also have strong personalities that shine through even in such a formal style of portraiture.

-Meet the Four Powerful Women of Bronzino was first posted on August 12, 2019 at 4:26 am.
+The Renaissance Splendour: Meet Four Powerful Women of Bronzino was first posted on August 21, 2020 at 5:00 pm.

 ©2017 "DailyArtDaily.com - Art History Stories".
 Use of this feed is for personal non-commercial use only.
 If you are not reading this article in your feed reader, then the site is guilty of copyright infringement.
 Please contact me at firstname.lastname@example.org